 CHARLTON SOCIETY SAVE OUR VILLAGE ACTION PLAN: SATURDAY 15TH FEBRUARY 2020

-Thank you to all who attended our last meeting before lockdown to discuss the Charlton Society’s activity regarding the Save Our Village Action Plan (SOVAP).
+Thank you to all who attended the last meeting before lockdown to discuss the Charlton Society’s activity regarding the Save Our Village Action Plan (SOVAP).
 The meeting was very well attended, including all Councillors, and lots of interesting discussions had.
 The majority of the discussions focused on:

 - Traffic calming and road signage

 - Trader development

 - Street furniture and landscaping

 Please click here to access the full SOVAP document discussed at the meeting.

 The Society will be presenting the discussions had to the Royal Borough of Greenwich Council.

 WOMEN’S SUFFRAGE IN GREENWICH: SATURDAY 16TH NOVEMBER 2019

 The Charlton Society’s last meeting in 2019 was to celebrate the role of women’s suffrage in Greenwich.
 Presented by Carolyn Ayres, who has been working for the Royal Greenwich Heritage Trust since 2012.
 Thank you to all attended.
 Carolyn has been responsible for curating the exhibition, Freedom of Spirit, which explored the role of women’s suffrage in the area.
 This passion has continued with projects, Greenwich 100, Here Come the Girls and the commemorative Victoria Cross Paving Stone project.
 Carolyn is currently the Royal Greenwich Heritage Trust’s Facilities Manager.